LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data-basics.md

 ## Batch Editing Fixed Fields in Multiple MARC Records

 Sometimes it is necessary to change a fixed field for all records in your MARC data.
-This is possible using the Replace function and regular expressions which will be covered in Lesson 09.
+You can use the Edit Field function.
+For this, you will need to know the position of the fixed field.
+For this, you can consult the [OCLC Bibliographic Standards and Formats](https://www.oclc.org/bibformats/en.html) or [the Library of Congress Bibliographic Marc Standard](https://www.loc.gov/marc/bibliographic/).
+This is also possible using the Replace function and regular expressions which will be covered in Lesson 09.

 ::::::::::::::::::::::::::::::::::::::::::::::::::